 If these pages helped you to write - the sample eulogies in particular, please consider sharing what you wrote.

 People are always searching for eulogy examples to help them begin their own writing process.
-If you could share, it would be deeply appreciated.
+If you could share, it would be very much appreciated.

 Your eulogy would feature in a special section - free sample eulogies